adityamittal3107/ts_everywhere_resources/example_actions/show_details/README.md

 The pinboardId is the ID for the pinboard and the vizId is the ID for the specific visualization.
 You can find these IDs using the Developer Playground.

-The `showPayload` function (located in the `custom-actions.js` file) This function simply uses another PinboardEmbed component to get the detail visualization.
+The `showPayload` function (located in the `custom-actions.js` file) This function simply uses another LiveboardEmbed component to get the detail visualization.
 The detail visualization displays in a modal box using CSS.

 ~~~
 const showPayload = (payload) => {